-The contract was awarded in November 2003 and the project comprised two-phases, consisting of two buildings, 17 and 27 stories respectively, designated as A and B in Phase 1.
-The Tower, also referred to as Building C, is a 60-story skyscraper developed as Phase 2.
+Construction started by in November 2003 and the project comprised two-phases, consisting of two buildings, 17 and 27 stories respectively, designated as A and B in Phase 1.
+The Tower, also referred to as Building C, is a 61-storey skyscraper developed as Phase 2.

-The sixty-story Building C soars 260 meters above the ground and includes five sub-level floors, which together with the other two buildings, incorporates restaurants, cafes, shops, technical premises and car parks.
-In the buildings’ design, apart from the dead and live loads and wind loads, which were taken into consideration in accordance with both Russian and European standards, additional tests, such as wind tunnel testing, were applied, so that systems for the buildings, such as those for the facade, could be determined accordingly.
+The 61-storey Building C soars 260 m above the ground and includes 5 sub-level floors, which together with the other two buildings, incorporates restaurants, cafes, shops, technical premises and car parks.
+In the buildings’ design, apart from the dead and live loads and wind loads, which were taken into consideration in accordance with both Russian and European standards, additional tests, such as wind tunnel testing were applied; so that systems for the buildings, such as those for the facade, could be designed and built accordingly.

-All the buildings are equipped with state-of-the-art mechanical and electrical systems.
-The tower is furnished with a total of 28 elevators, consisting of eight low-rise, eight mid-rise and six high-rise passenger lifts with a speed of eight meter per second, as well as six fire and service lifts.
+All the buildings are equipped with state-ofthe-art mechanical and electrical systems.
+The tower is furnished with a total of 28 elevators, consisting of eight low-rise, eight mid-rise and six high-rise passenger lifts with a speed of eight meters per second, as well as six fire and service lifts.

 The occupancy rate of Naberezhnaya Tower stands at approximately 93%, making it the most fully occupied building in the business district.